Early Germ Theory of Disease:

 Snow’s previous research had convinced him that cholera was spread by a poison passed from victim to victim through sewage-tainted water.
 When he mapped the occurrence of cholera cases in the area, he found that they centered around a specific public water supply, the Broad Street Pump.

-Though they were reluctant to believe him, area administrators agreed to temporarily dismantle the pump, and when they did, the spread of cholera dramatically stopped.
+Though they were reluctant to believe him, area administrators agreed to temporarily dismantle the pump, and when they did, the cholera outbreak dramatically ended.